Freeze brand: Pat Farrell's Alpha-Angle Freeze Mark

 The easiest way to remember the code is to think of the even numbers as making a square and the odd numbers, a diamond.
-Superimposing the diamond onto the square gives the full series of 2–9, which can be easily counted in the mind by starting with 2 in the top left hand corner of the square.
+Superimposing the diamond onto the square gives the full series of 2–9, which can be easily counted in the mind by starting with 2 in the top left-hand corner of the square.
 This mnemonic does not include the zero and 1 symbols, which are much easier to remember by rote (see diagram at right.)

 The white hair often produced by freeze branding is highly amenable to simple shapes such as angles and lines.
 Farrell's Alpha Angle Freeze Mark was later adopted by the Bureau of Land Management (BLM) and the U.S. Forest Service as their preferred means of tracking captured wild equids.
 Alpha-Angle brands can be used one at a time or set into a frame that enables all the irons needed for a particular brand to be chilled, shaken off and applied to the animal's skin at once.
 The Alpha-Angle system was patented by Farrell in 1972, originally for a punch gun made to tattoo the ears of livestock with Alpha-Angle symbols.

-The simplicity of her number system means that users can construct their own irons with little difficulty, an important consideration in the American West.
-Alpha-Angle numerals remain the best known and most widely-used part of her branding system.
+The simplicity of her number system means that users can construct their irons with little difficulty, an important consideration in the American West.
+Alpha-Angle numerals remain the best-known and most widely used part of her branding system.

 BLM Wild Equid Branding

-Starting in April, 1978, all free-ranging mustangs and burros rounded up by the BLM or the U.S. Forest Service have been freeze branded on the left side of the neck using Farrell's Alpha-Angle system.
+Starting in April 1978, all free-ranging mustangs and burros rounded up by the BLM or the U.S. Forest Service have been freeze branded on the left side of the neck using Farrell's Alpha-Angle system.
 This is generally done at a short-term holding facility along with basic medical care like vaccination and deworming.
 Captured mustangs then enter the BLM's adoption program.
 Capture, branding, medical screening and adoption have long been the preferred means of controlling feral horse populations in the US.
 So efficient is Farrell's system and so successful was this tagging project that since the early 1980s it has become extremely rare to run across an adult mustang without a freeze brand.

 The BLM uses the following sequence for identification: